johntiger1/multimodal_fairness/progress.md

 and think about principled approaches to leveraging word embeddings.
 If out of vocab, then what happens?
 We _could_ use the scikit learn Log reg to transform it, and then it would just give us OOV, which is fine.
 And we can see the performance. yes, this is a good first approach.

 Listfile.csv simply is a pointer to the actual file with the data.
 But otherwise it is meaningless, we will need to go and open the OG data to get HADM info and so forth
+It seems they are partitioned so that the patients don't appear in both the train and test split.
+And also, one visit may be discounted/discarded *for one task*
 # May 7
 OK, so now let's just work on it easily.
 Essentially, we can run the baseline, and see what result we get.
 That is quite simple!